Ravelry

 Ravelry is a free social networking service and website that beta-launched in May 2007.
 It functions as an organizational tool for a variety of fiber arts, including knitting, crocheting, spinning and weaving.
-Members share projects, ideas, and their collection of yarn, fiber and tools via various components of the site.
+Members share patterns, projects, ideas, and their collection of yarn, fiber, and tools via various components of the site.

 Development

 Spouses Cassidy and Jessica Forbes founded Ravelry in May 2007.
 Their idea was to create a web presence for all fiber artists.

 Ravelry is a place for knitters, crocheters, designers, spinners, and dyers to keep track of their yarn, tools and pattern information, and look to others for ideas and inspiration.

 Ravelry has been mentioned by Tim Bray as "[one] of the world’s more successful deployments of Ruby on Rails technologies."

 As of March 2020, Ravelry had almost 9 million registered users, and approximately 1 million monthly active users.

 Features

 Information in Ravelry is organized within a series of tabs.
 Some customization is available within the tabs (i.e. the ability to re-sort information contained in a tab, create sub-tabs, or change the level of detail displayed).
 The site was in beta through early 2010, and new features and enhancements are still added frequently.
 Often these features and enhancements are driven by the community.

 These many features are broken down by Maria Hellstrom into three capability spaces: labor, social, and marketplace.